Schedule a free consultation

 Contact Our Harris County Open Container Violation Lawyer

-At Doug Murphy Law Firm, P.C., we devote our resources and capabilities to DWI cases.
+At Murphy & McKinney Law Firm, P.C., we devote our resources and capabilities to DWI cases.
 We have decades of experience working with the prosecutors and court system with proven, favorable results.
 Attorney Doug Murphy is a board-certified DWI lawyer who not only fights on behalf of his clients but teaches other attorneys how to do the same.
 Contact Houston DWI Lawyer Doug Murphy today at 713-229-8333 to discuss the circumstances of your case.

 Back to Top